Muanya/Image-Capture-and-Save/README.md

 # image_capture

-An app for capturing image
+An app for capturing image and saving the image to Photos folder in device storage